apulapaka6/ChatGPT-Prompt-Injection/README.md

 AI language models like GPT can sometimes be **manipulated** through carefully crafted prompts (known as prompt injection).
 In this project, you’ll find:
 - A **README** describing the context of the attack and ethical considerations.
-- A **PromptInjectionExample.md** file with detailed logs of the prompt and responses.
+- A **Prompt Injection Study.md** file with detailed logs of the prompt and responses.

 ## Contents